lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/making-stuff-move.md

 #### How to control them:

+Stepper motors require a stepper driver to control them.
+Never underestimate the importance of the stepper driver, as getting a better driver can drastically improve motor performance.
+If you are just controlling a small stepper and not drawing much current, a standard dual h-bridge should be fine, but once the motor has to do real work, you need to get a real stepper driver.
+The allegro and polulu chips will do the trick for most applications.
+If you want an advanced stepper driver, but nothing crazy, I HIGHLY RECOMMEND the TMC2130s from trinamic.
+They have many awesome features which make them super useful.
+If you are doing something industrial you need an industrial driver, I hear the ones from gecko tech \(I think thats the name\) are pretty good, also I think leadshine has some decent ones.

 #### Use cases:

+Stepper motors are used frequently in CNC applications, so 3D Printers, laser cutters, and CNC mills.

 ### BLDC Motor

+BLDC motors are my favorite motors \(especially when made into Industrial Servos\).
+They have high torque at low speeds, extremely high speeds, and high reliability.

 #### How they work:

 #### How to control them:

 #### Use cases:

 ### Industrial Servos